Jakiya Whitfeld

+She previously played for the Newcastle Knights and Wests Tigers.

 Background

-Born in Canberra, Australian Capital Territory, Whitfeld grew up in Bathurst and played rugby union for Central West growing up.
+Born in Canberra, Australian Capital Territory, Whitfeld grew up in a small country town near Bathurst and played rugby union for Central West growing up.

 Playing career

 Early years

 In 2018, Whitfeld represented Australia in rugby sevens, playing in the World Schools Rugby 7s Tournament and the Oceania Rugby 7s Championship, then later representing the Sydney University side.
 In 2019, she represented Australia at the World Sevens Series.
 In 2020, she injured her ACL, causing her to miss out on selection for the Tokyo Olympics.

 2022

 In 2022, Whitfeld represented Australia again at the World Sevens Series.
-On 21 July, she signed with the Newcastle Knights in the NRL Women's Premiership for the 2022 season.
-In round 3 of the 2022 NRLW season, she made her NRLW debut for the Knights against the Parramatta Eels.
+On 21 July, she switched to rugby league with the Newcastle Knights in the NRL Women's Premiership for the 2022 season, making her debut against the Parramatta Eels in round 3.
+She said, "I tested positive for COVID in the first week of pre-season, so I had to basically learn a whole new game in three weeks."
+She also played for the North Sydney Bears in the lower NSWRL Women's Premiership, where she was the competition's highest try-scorer.

+2023

+In May, Whitfeld joined new NRLW side West Tigers on a 1-year contract.
+Coach Brett Kimmorley said, "We made a decision to invest in seven players who weren't at the Wests Tigers and she's one of them.
+When we had our initial conversations when we recruited her, she told me she'd like to play wing but also wanted the possibility of playing centre.
+Time will tell what she'll be best suited at."

+Whitfeld made her club debut on the wing, scoring two tries in Wests' inaugural game, a 36-8 victory over Parramatta.
+She scored another in round 2, making 21 runs for 292 metres, the second-most by any player in the history of the competition at that stage.